evolution-gaming/kafka-flow/docs/overview.md

 ```

 The consumer parameter is a thin wrapper over `Consumer` coming from `skafka`
-meant to faciliate the simpler unit tests will less methods to stub.
+meant to facilitate the simpler unit tests will less methods to stub.
 The recommended
 way, currently, to create such a `Consumer` is to use `consumerOf` method from
 `KafkaModule` helper, which will configure `Consumer` properly and also proivde
 a `KafkaHealthCheck` which could be used for application-wide health check.